cornell-cup/cs-core/README.md

 ## Language-Specific Requirements

 We additionally have requirements specific to each repository.
-They will be tracked here as subfolders.
+They are tracked in the language-specific folder of this repo.
 At the current time, we have specific requirements for:

 - Java
 - JavaScript

+## Tools

+While this is a work in progress, this repository also contains tools for all CS computers to include.
+The .bashrc in this repo should be copied into every computer's bashrc and the tools folder should be linked.